Recovering debt collection costs

 - the costs are stamp duty or legal costs fixed by, or payable under, rules of a court or court order, or

 - there is a term in the agreement allowing for the recovery of debt collection costs and the debt was not wholly or predominantly incurred for personal, domestic or household purposes (for example a business debt).

 Under the National Consumer Credit Protection Act 2009, debt buyers must be licensed by the Australian Securities and Investments Commission (ASIC).

 In addition, Victorian law states that if you are in the category of prohibited persons or prohibited companies, you must not purchase or accept an assignment to collect a consumer debt, even if you hold an ASIC licence.

-For more information, visit the Australian Securities and Investments Commission website.
+For more information, visit Australian Securities and Investments Commission.